41st Field Artillery Regiment: World War II

-Pershing
+Pershing missiles during the Cold War

 4th Missile Battalion, 41st Artillery Regiment

 The 4th Missile Battalion, 41st Artillery Regiment was activated on 14 January 1963 per General Order 428 at Fort Sill, Oklahoma, with four Pershing 1 missiles.
 Lt.
 Col. Fitzpatrick took command on 21 July 1963.
 The battalion began training and completed live fires at Fort Wingate, New Mexico.
 The battalion and equipment shipped aboard the on 3 April 1964 bound for West Germany.
-The unit deployed to Schwäbisch Gmünd under the 56th Artillery Group and was garrisoned on Hardt and Bismark Kasernes.
+The unit deployed to Schwäbisch Gmünd under the 56th Artillery Group and was garrisoned at Hardt and Bismark Kasernes.
 The battalion increased to six launchers in 1964 and to eight launchers in 1965.
 The battalion exchanged the Pershing 1 missiles for 36 Pershing 1a missiles in 1969.

 The battalion was inactivated on 29 September 1972 by General Order 1033 and reflagged as the 1st Battalion, 41st Field Artillery Regiment.